jhffmn82/wordle-ML-project/README.md

 pinned: false
 ---

-# Wordle ML — Comparing Heuristics and Machine Learning for Wordle Solving
+# Wordle ML: Comparing Heuristics and Machine Learning for Wordle Solving

-**Justin Hoffman** UIUC MCS / ISU MSCS Graduate Student IT 448 (Graduate Machine Learning) — Illinois State University, Spring 2025
+**Justin Hoffman** UIUC MCS / ISU MSCS Graduate Student IT 448 (Graduate Machine Learning), Illinois State University, Spring 2026

 [🌐 Live Demo](https://jhffmn82-wordle-ml.hf.space) · [📓 Evaluation Notebook](notebooks/evaluation.ipynb)

 ## Overview

-This project compares six algorithmic strategies for solving Wordle — spanning classical heuristics, reinforcement learning, and deep RL — against the provably optimal solution (Bertsimas & Paskov, 2024).
+This project compares six algorithmic strategies for solving Wordle, spanning classical heuristics, reinforcement learning, and deep RL, against the provably optimal solution (Bertsimas & Paskov, 2024).
 All solvers are evaluated against the official Wordle answer list of 2,315 words.

 The central question: when does a more sophisticated method actually help, and when does understanding the problem structure matter more than model complexity?